Pro Padel League | Sports Destination Management

 YouTube Channel | Facebook | Twitter

-Pro Padel League (PPL), North America’s first professional padel league, has kicked off its inaugural season in partnership with Florida’s Sports Coast at the Sarah Vande Berg (SVB) Tennis & Wellness Center in Zephyrhills.
+Pro Padel League (PPL), North America’s first professional padel league, kicked off its inaugural season in 2023 in partnership with Florida’s Sports Coast at the Sarah Vande Berg (SVB) Tennis & Wellness Center in Zephyrhills.

 Padel is a paddle sport (the way table tennis, beach tennis or pickleball are paddle sports); however, it varies in terms of venue, rules and equipment.
 (Full information on padel is available at the website of the International Padel Federation at this link.)
 You can also learn about the sport domestically at the website of the U.S. Padel Association at this link.